CS200-S25/Assignment2/README.md

 # Assignment2

 There are four parts for assignment 2:
-- [ ] Part 1 - Code Tracing with short answers to trace through code segments in Java
+- [ ] Part 1 - Writing a program that uses multiple classes
 - [ ] Part 2 - Fixing mistakes to understand common errors in Java syntax and interpret error messages accordingly
 - [ ] Part 3 - Writing methods using core java constructs
 - [ ] Part 4 - Starting your game development to put your learning into practice in a creative way